takkyu2/purely-functional-data-structures/README.md

 # Purely Functional Data Structures in C++
 Yet another implementation of the immutable data structures in Okasaki's textbook, "Purely Functional Data Structures", in C++.

-## Disclaimer
+## Disclaimers
-The code is at a **very** early stage.
+* The code is at a **very** early stage.
 There should be bugs and rough edges.

-In Chapter 10 and 11, we need a polymorphic recursion.
+* In Chapter 10 and 11, we need a polymorphic recursion.
 Although the static typing system of C++ forbids a proliferation of infinite number of types at compile time (i.e., a genuine polymorphic recursion), we can introduce the auxiliary cutoff for the number of the recursions with constexpr-if: If the depth of the recursion exceeds this cutoff number, the runtime exception is thrown.
 I will use this pseudo "polymorphic recursion".